menu icon

 Jump to Recipe·Print Recipe·Leave a Review

-Simple herb roasted beets in white ceramic bowl with copper serving spoon on light blue background this recipe
+Simple herb roasted beets in white ceramic bowl. this recipe

-A wonderful friend of mine says beets are her spirit vegetable, while another says that beets taste like Lake Mendota (a local Wisconsin lake).
-I don't know about you, but I lean much more towards the spirit vegetable end of the spectrum...
-I love beets!
-Beets are a hearty root vegetables that can be harvested during summer, fall, and winter, and there are tons of health benefits!
-They make an awesome salad ingredient or simple side dish to round out any meal.
+A friend of mine says beets are her spirit vegetable, while another says that beets taste like Lake Mendota (a local Wisconsin lake).
+I don't know about you, but I lean much more towards the spirit vegetable end of the spectrum.
+I LOVE beets, whether they're thinly sliced raw beets in a salad, pickled, or seasoned and roasted like the ones in this post.
+Beets are a hearty root vegetables that can be harvested during spring, summer, fall, and winter, making them easy to eat seasonally.
+They make an awesome salad ingredient or simple side dish to round out any meal!

-Yes, they're inherently a little "earthy", but today we're going to peel and roast them in plenty of olive oil, salt, and herbs for a sweet, savory, delicious result.
+Yes, maybe they're a little "earthy", but today we're going to peel and roast them in plenty of olive oil, salt, and herbs for a sweet, savory, delicious result.

 Jump to: